 Pam Johnson, Fahe’s Sr. VP of Innovation.

-To simultaneously tackle the substance use disorder crisis and an aged and dilapidated housing stock, Fahe will use a $500,000 INSPIRE award to launch their Expanding Successful Recovery Workforce Pathways program.
-Two established recovery-to-work programs – the Housing Development Alliance (HDA) in Hazard and HOMES, Inc. in Whitesburg – will train and support vulnerable populations as they learn construction skills that can build up their communities.
-This program is particularly well-timed, as catastrophic flooding has only made the area’s need for housing more dire.
+To simultaneously tackle the substance use disorder crisis and an aged and dilapidated housing stock, Fahe used a $500,000 INSPIRE award to launch their Expanding Successful Recovery Workforce Pathways program.
+Two established recovery-to-work programs — the Housing Development Alliance (HDA) in Hazard and HOMES, Inc. in Whitesburg — trained and supported vulnerable populations as they learn construction skills that can build up their communities.
+This program is particularly important, especially in the aftermath of historic flooding which has made the area’s need for housing more dire.

-Throughout the next year, Fahe will identify potential employers, meet with recovery community partners, and conduct educational sessions on successful recovery-to-work models.
-HDA and HOMES will oversee enrollment and on-the-job training for interns, creating a 12-month workplan to complete the construction of two single-family homes per quarter.
-Upon successful completion of the program, trainees will graduate and be placed in full-time employment with employers recruited—and trained in recovery-friendly practices — by Fahe.
+Fahe has worked to identify potential employers, meet with recovery community partners and conduct educational sessions on successful recovery-to-work models.
+HDA and HOMES managed enrollment and on-the-job training for interns, and created a 12-month workplan to complete the construction of two single-family homes per quarter.
+Upon successful completion of the program, trainees received continued support by Fahe to secure full-time jobs with employers recruited — and trained in recovery-friendly practices.

 “People in recovery want a chance to give back to their communities,” said Fahe’s Senior Vice President of Innovation Pam Johnson.
 “Fahe has an established network of recovery partners and years of shared success to inform our program design and delivery.”